-10. Students shall be selected for admission based upon their ranking using the system described in the selection process (See nine above).
-Selection is competitive, with highest-scoring students selected first in order of ranking from high to low.
+- 10. Students shall be selected for admission based upon their ranking using the system described in the selection process (See nine above).
+Selection is competitive, with highest-scoring students selected in order of ranking from high to low. - 11.
+The selection committee will consist of five non-nursing faculty and staff that will make the final selection for admission. - 12.
+The selection committee's decision is final. - 13.
+The selection committee will only review students applications who meet the criteria indicated above.